 Pin your route to bottlenecks where you have to cross freeways.
 Depending on how you cross, these can be very dangerous due to traffic entering and exiting at high speeds, crossing over bike lanes.
 Because overpasses are controlled by the same state agencies that maintain the freeway, they’re often in states of disrepair.
 Bicycle or pedestrian bridges are ideal, but car-filled overpasses without access to the freeway are the next best thing.

 With crossings out of the way, look for neighborhood parks or dead end streets that might open up a more direct route.
 If you have no choice to bridge a gap, walk your bike on the sidewalk for a short period of time.
 Biking through parking lots or schools is dangerous depending on the time of day and what the lot serves.
 Malls with dining and retail are almost always dangerous, churches are only busy one night a week and some weekend mornings, and schools are problematic during the week in the mornings and afternoon.
+Bike infrastructure near train stations and schools can be better than average, but they come with increased traffic.

 If a car racing past you feels weird and jarring, listen to that and avoid riding on that road in the future.
 It’s probably too busy to be safe on that road at the time you’re riding.